My webMD self-diagnosis is Leukemia. It feels like the ultimate valid truth--it was the first thing to pop up under "unexplained bruises on legs".

 It feels like the ultimate valid truth–it was the first thing to pop up under “unexplained bruises on legs” and it explains why I have been feeling so unhealthy for weeks and weeks and weeks.
 I venture further and further into the disease, finally landing on an article with a slideshow about early symptoms that often go undetected.

 I have, it seems, every single one of the symptoms on that list.
 This is where my brain starts moving at a hundred miles a second.
+I am seriosuly scared I have leukemia.
+My self-diagnosis is bad.

 i’m absolutely not strong enough to survive cancer.